sabriozturk-0x/cybersecurity-portfolio/README.md

 # cybersecurity-portfolio
 This repository is my personal proof-of-work portfolio for cybersecurity learning.

 It documents my study notes, lab work, screenshots and progress on platforms such as PortSwigger Web Security Academy and TryHackMe.
-The main purpose of this repository is to provide visible evidence of my practical learning process, technical development, and continuous improvement in cybersecurity.
+The main purpose of this repository is to provide visible evidence of my practical learning process.

 ## TryHackMe Progress
 <img width="211" height="101" alt="Bildschirmfoto 2026-07-06 um 13 33 45" src="https://github.com/user-attachments/assets/99023599-dc32-4331-a595-e23a82470d9c" />